 Fares are highly inclusive (not all-inclusive).
-Read on in this article for more detail, but guests enjoy free Wi-Fi, a “balanced” approached to alcoholic drinks, complimentary specialty dining and, as Karst, the line’s co-owner and executive vice president, stresses, “the luxury of choices” in complimentary shore trips and other aspects of the cruise.
+Read on in this article for more detail, but guests enjoy free Wi-Fi, a “balanced” approached to alcoholic drinks with a complimentary cocktail hour, included specialty dining and, as Karst, the line’s co-owner and executive vice president, stresses, “the luxury of choices” in complimentary shore trips and other aspects of the cruise.
 In lieu of butler service, a fixture on some luxury lines, AmaWaterways has opted for enhanced service touches and personalized assistance.

 From another travel advisor’s perspective, Tiffany Jesudian, owner of Travel Footloose, North Andover, MA, believes that AmaWaterways offers “an excellent value” for its many inclusions and that “AmaWaterways holds a unique position on the scale of luxury for river cruise lines – right in the middle, which also corresponds to their price point.”